(Part 1 - SELinux on RedHat based Linux distributions)

 You can check the available Linux security modules available in

-your system in the file /sys/kernel/security/lsm
+your system in the file /sys/kernel/security/lsm:

 # cat /sys/kernel/security/lsm lockdown,capability,yama,tomoyo,bpf